Rear of Castle at sun set

 One of the most famous, if not infamous, kings of England during this period was Richard The Lion Heart.
 Limousine is considered the center of Richard’s historic route through France.
 This venture ended with “Richard R’s” death by a “bolt” shot by a young crossbowman at the siege of the bastion of the Viscounts of Limoges, the Chateau Chalus-Chabrol.
 Bonnefont is near this historic route as well as being on the pilgrims’ trail to Santiago de Compostela, Spain.
 This is where the relics of “Sainti Jacobi” are believed by many of the faithful to be interred.
 “Scallop Shells” once in bold relief in the castle outer structure are now only recognizable as carved into the ancient oak mantel over the fireplace in the dining room.
 Scallop Shells attest to Bonnefond being an acknowledged stopover for pilgrims seeking food and safe lodging for the night.

-HOW TO REACH BONNEFOND CASTLE
+HOW TO REACH BONNEFONT CASTLE

 The chateau-fort is easy to reach: It is about twenty-five minutes by cab from Limoges–Bellegarde International Airport (LIG).
 The airport serves Paris and London with direct flights to the United States.
 Limoges-Benedictine train station is about fifteen minutes away from the castle and offers direct SNCF rail service to Paris and Bordeaux.
 Car rentals are available for pick up at the Bellegarde airport and Benedictine train station.